Yuryevets, Ivanovo Oblast: Honorary citizens

-Flyagin Alexander Lvovich (1859-1929) - a member of the Duma, city head of Yuryevets (1914-1917), merchant, philanthropist.

 Foteichev Alexander Valentinovich - teacher, public figure, inspirer of the creation of the Children's Music School in Yuryevets.

 Shalnov Anatoly Ivanovich (1943-2018) - prosecutor, public figure.

-Shishkin Gennady Pavlovich - public figure, chairman of the district council of veterans of war and labor.

 Culture

 Town Day and district in Yuryevets is celebrated annually on the first Saturday of August.

 Andrei Tarkovsky Days are held on April 4.

 On May 6, Yuryevets residents take part in a procession on the day of remembrance of the holy great martyr George the Victorious.

 On May 23, an archierarchical service is held, dedicated to the blessed Simon of Yuryevets.

 The group from Yuryevets "Luka and the winds" has repeatedly participated in the Ivanovo festival Rock-February.
 For participation, it was awarded diplomas.
 The group itself held the festival "Burlatskaya Stolitsa".

 In summer, Yuryevets hosts the opening of the annual international film festival "Mirror" named after Andrei Tarkovsky (2007).
 Creative meetings and film screenings are held at the Andrei Tarkovsky Cultural Center.
 The main events take place in Ivanovo.

 The All-Russian festival "Fisherman - Fisherman" and the sailing regatta for the prize "Cup of the Governor of the Ivanovo Oblast" were held in August.